- Administration >

 For Windows users, consider the Windows Server Technet Article on TCP Configuration when deploying MongoDB on Windows.

-Disable HTTP Interfaces¶
+Disable HTTP Interface¶

 Manage Connection Pool Sizes¶

-To avoid overloading the connection resources of a single
+Avoid overloading the connection resources of a

 See also Allocate Sufficient RAM and CPU.